Drag is embodied speculative fiction, clubs are queer heterotopias, pornography is pedagogy, and queer collectivity is a means of survival.

 The space of speculative fiction is the space that is created between lived realities and distant fantasies, that take us out of our world, so that we can occupy a new, if temporary, positionality and have an opportunity to ask from there, what if things were radically different?
 How could things function?
 What would that feel like?

-Dream Babes invites you to celebrate the launch of our printed matter with a performance by Jamila Johnson-Small + readings.
-Speculative Futures Zine features contributions from: Jay Bernard, Shu Lea Cheang, Evan Ifekoya, Jamila Johnson-Small, Taylor le Melle, Eric Pussyboy, Raju Rage, Adam Saad, Victoria Sin, Special Tears (Cassandre Greenberg + Christopher Kirubi), Zadie Xa.
+Dream Babes launched the zine on 23rd March 2017 at the Horse Hospital with a performance by Jamila Johnson-Small + readings.
+Speculative Futures Zine features contributions from: Jay Bernard, Shu Lea Cheang, Evan Ifekoya, Jamila Johnson-Small, Taylor le Melle, Eric Pussyboy, Raju Rage, Adam Saad, Victoria Sin, Special Tears (Cassandre Greenberg + Christopher Kirubi), Zadie Xa and is published by PSS

 Dream Babes live programme at Auto Italia, 7th-9th September 2016: